kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 }
 ```

-Using `necdev build` and `necdev start-package` like before, you should be able to see in your node's terminal the message being received in the loop.
+Using `kit build` and `kit start-package` like before, you should be able to see in your node's terminal the message being received in the loop.
 However, you'll see the "hello world" message as a byte vector.

 Let's modify our request to expect a response, and our message-handling to send one back, as well as parse the received request into a string.